Definitions of Domestic Abuse

 2. Restraint: mechanically and/or physically disabled your victim's car; blocked your victim's

-exit from a room, car and/or home; prevented your victim from using the telephone.
+exit from a room, car and/or home; prevented your her from using the telephone.

-3. Weapons: used weapons against your victim; threatened your victim with a weapon;
+3. Weapons: used weapons against your her; threatened your victim with a weapon;

-4. Physical Effects: caused bleeding; bruising; broken bones; miscarriage; visits to a
+4. Physical Effects: caused bleeding; bruising; broken bones/teeth; miscarriage; disfigurement;

 Selected Examples of Emotional Abuse